newell/newell.github.io/projects/ebaz4205/index.md

 ## AD9834 Module Pinout and Connections

-The EBAZ4205 is being powered from 12V coming from my power supply, with GND and VCC connected to pin DATA1-1 and DATA1-3 pins, respectively.
+The EBAZ4205 is being powered from 12V, with GND and VCC of the power supply connected to pins DATA1-1 and DATA1-3 of the EBAZ4205, respectively.

 Here’s a photo of the bottom of the AD9834 module, showing the header pinout for easy reference: